Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Comparison with the third order central schemes

 \section{Comparison with the third order central schemes}

-In this section we provide a comparison between the present fourth order central scheme and the third order central scheme \cite{kurganov-2000} for the 2D Euler vortex problem and for the 3D blast wave problem to give an estimate of numerical dissipation for smooth and non-smooth solutions.
+In this section we provide a comparison between the present fourth order central scheme and the third order central scheme \cite{kurganov-2000} for the 2D Euler vortex problem, for the 3D blast wave problem and Kelvin-Helmholtz instability to give an estimate of numerical dissipation for smooth and non-smooth solutions.
 We also make an estimate of the computational cost for the two schemes.
+It is to mention here that we use third order accurate averaged fluxes (as computed from the point-value fluxes in method B and method C of section III) to ensure the third-order accuracy \cite{kurganov-2000}.

-{\it The 2D Euler vortex problem} -- We solve the 2D Euler vortex problem, described in the Section IV, for the present fourth order central scheme and the third order central scheme \cite{kurganov-2000}.
-Solutions are obtained at a resolution $96^2$ along the diagonal and are compared after $10$ periods $(t = 100)$ which are shown in Figure~\ref{fig10}.
-It is found from this nonlinear test that the present fourth order scheme has really small numerical dissipation as compared to the third order scheme \cite{kurganov-2000}.
+{\bf The 2D Euler vortex problem} -- We solve the 2D Euler vortex problem, described in the Section IV, for the present fourth order central scheme and the third order central scheme \cite{kurganov-2000}.
+Solutions are obtained at a resolution $96^2$ and density profiles, along the diagonal, are compared after $10$ periods $(t = 100)$ which are shown in Figure~\ref{fig10}.
+It is found from this nonlinear test that the present fourth order scheme has a significantly smaller numerical dissipation as compared to the third order scheme \cite{kurganov-2000}.

-{\it The 3D blast (explosion) test problem} -- The initial conditions for this test are same as described in the previous section.
+{\bf The 3D blast (explosion) test problem} -- The initial conditions for this test are same as described in the previous section.
 Here the solutions for both the schemes are obtained at time $t = 0.1$ at a resolution $80^3$.
 Figure~\ref{fig11} shows the 1D profile of the density $(\rho)$ along the intersection of planes $y = 0.5$ and $z = 0.5$ for both the schemes and reference solution is obtained at a high resolution $720^3$ using the fourth order scheme.

+{\bf Kelvin-Helmholtz (KH) instability} -- The initial conditions for this test are same as described in the previous section, however, wavelength of the perturbation $\lambda$ is chosen to be $1/3$ and evolution of the KH instability is shown from time $t = 1.5$ to $t = 6.0$ as color-coded contour plots of the density in all the figures.
+Figures~\ref{fig-kh-128-cweno3} and~\ref{fig-kh-256-cweno3} show the evolution of the KH instability obtained from the third order CWENO scheme at a resolution $128^2$ and $256^2$, respectively.
+Note here that the intrinsic behaviour of the KH instability are captured at a resolution $256^2$, however, at $128^2$ resolution these features have vanished due to higher numerical dissipation of the third order CWENO scheme.
+In contrast, as is shown in figure~\ref{fig-kh-128-cweno4} our fourth order CWENO scheme is able to capture these features even at $128^2$ resolution.

-{\it The computational cost} -- In TABLE \ref{tab9} we compare the performance of the two schemes for 3D linear advection test and find that the third order scheme is just $1.38$ times faster than present fourth order central scheme.
+{\bf Computational cost} -- In TABLE \ref{tab9} we compare the performance of the two schemes for 3D linear advection test and find that the third order scheme is on average $1.38$ times faster than present fourth order central scheme.

 Thus, we see that the implementation of the present fourth order central scheme involves an additional non-negligible but generally acceptable computational expense together with significantly reduced numerical dissipation when compared with the third order implementation \cite{kurganov-2000}.